 Cybersecurity jobs in Georgia

 Compared to other states in the US, Georgia has a very high concentration of cybersecurity job demand.
 There are more than 120 cybersecurity companies based in the state of Georgia, including IBM Security Services, generating nearly $5 billion in annual revenues.
-Cyberseek reports that there were 35,508 cybersecurity professionals employed in the state of Georgia in the 12 months ended September 2019.
-There were also 18,368 new information security jobs posted by Georgia employers during that time.
-The Atlanta metropolitan area is by far the biggest contributor to the cybersecurity job postings with 14,563 in the last year.
-The next closest region in Georgia (Augusta) experienced less than 1,000 cybersecurity job openings.
+CyberSeek reports that there were 35,721 cybersecurity professionals employed in the state of Georgia in the 12 months ended September 2022.
+There were also 24,543 new information security jobs posted by Georgia employers during that time.

-According to the US Bureau of Labor Statistics, security analysts in Georgia had an average hourly wage of $45.43, and the average annual salary was $94,490.
+According to the Bureau of Labor Statistics, security analysts in Georgia have an average annual salary of $107,190.
 This is about in line with or slightly lower than national averages.
-But Georgia also sports a standard of living about 7% below the national average.
+But Georgia also sports a standard of living about seven percent below the national average.
 Housing is the biggest reason for the lower cost of living, but most other things tend to be relatively inexpensive in Georgia also.
 And even in the Atlanta area, housing is substantially cheaper than the US average.

 Cybersecurity in Georgia